drj11/is-go-dynamic/README.md

 ## What are ScraperWiki using it for?

-Project Chardonnay: major bespoke customer solution: a web app used by thousands of users to query, display, and help analyse survey results from a people survey in an organisation with 500,000 employees.
+### Project Chardonnay: major bespoke customer solution: a web app
+used by thousands of users to query, display, and help analyse survey results from a people survey in an organisation with 500,000 employees.
-The backend API is written in Go and is about 7000 lines of code.
+Frontend in Python, backend API in Go.
+About 7000 lines of code.

 It has some novel features:

 30 million row dataset (a few GB per year) is downloaded from S3 and parsed into an internal indexed datastructure every time the